getify/You-Dont-Know-JS/scope-closures/ch1.md

 What's the importance of understanding *targets* vs. *sources*?
 In Chapter 2, we'll revisit this topic and cover how a variable's role impacts its lookup (specifically, if the lookup fails).

-## Cheating: Run-Time Scope Modifications
+## Cheating: Runtime Scope Modifications

-It should be clear by now that scope is determined as the program is compiled, and should not be affected by any run-time conditions.
-However, in non-strict-mode, there are technically still two ways to cheat this rule, and modify the scopes during run time.
+It should be clear by now that scope is determined as the program is compiled, and should not be affected by any runtime conditions.
+However, in non-strict-mode, there are technically still two ways to cheat this rule, and modify the scopes during runtime.

 Neither of these techniques *should* be used—they're both very bad ideas, and you should be using strict-mode anyway—but it's important to be aware of them in case you run across code that does.

-The `eval(..)` function receives a string of code to compile and execute on the fly during the program run time.
+The `eval(..)` function receives a string of code to compile and execute on the fly during the program runtime.
 If that string of code has a `var` or `function` declaration in it, those declarations will modify the scope that the `eval(..)` is currently executing in:

 ```js
 function badIdea() {